1015 Main Street,

 In the spring of 2007, the Capitol Theatre was hit with a list of fire code violations after its annual safety inspection.
 Analysis indicated that the theatre needed at least two million dollars in work to renovate and address the code violations.
 In May 2007, Live Nation put the building up for sale for $850,000, and the building expected to close by May 18, 2007.

-A coalition of local business leaders and the Chamber of Commerce worked together to develop a business plan for saving the theater.
+A coalition of local business leaders and the Chamber of Commerce worked together to develop a business plan for saving the theatre.
 After a restoration, it reopened on September 23, 2009.